polterguy/phosphorusfive/core/p5.webapp/system42/components/bootstrap/README.md

 If you choose to include the Bootstrap CSS' JavaScript, then jQuery will be automatically included, since Bootstrap's JavaScript depends upon jQuery.

-## Bootstrap widgets
+## Bootstrap widgets and windows

-In addition to the core Bootstrap framework, there are also several widgets, and other types of components in this folder, that are created around Bootstrap.
-These can be found in [widgets](widgets/) and [windows](windows/).
+In addition to the core Bootstrap framework, there are also several widgets, and other types of components in this folder, such as modal windows, that are created around Bootstrap.
+These can be found in the [widgets](widgets/) and [windows](windows/) folders.